Neurodiversity as a competitive advantage in business

 Competitive Advantage in Recruitment

-In today’s competitive job market, companies that actually appreciate neurodiversity can stand out as employers of choice.
+With studies suggesting that 17% of the modern workforce is neurodiverse, companies that appreciate neurodiversity can stand out as employers of choice.
+Neurodiverse people want to be in an inclusive and supportive working environment, so use that to your advantage!
 By making transparent their commitment to diversity and inclusion, companies can attract a wider pool of candidates and tap into the talents of neurodivergent people who might not otherwise apply.

 Increased Social Responsibility